kimsavinfo/no_sql_tp01/README.md

 - Show the number of jobs that have been done

 It was decided that the job will send a 'GET' HTTP request on an url.
-Then it will show the result to the user.
+Then it will show the page title and the page content to the user.

 ####What do you need ?